qiime2/docs/source/tutorials/moving-pictures.rst

 Again, none of the continuous sample metadata that we have for this data set are correlated with sample composition, so we won't test for those associations here.
 If you're interested in performing those tests, you can use the ``qiime diversity beta-correlation`` and ``qiime diversity bioenv`` commands.

 Finally, ordination is a popular approach for exploring microbial community composition in the context of sample metadata.
 We can use the `Emperor`_ tool to explore principal coordinates (PCoA) plots in the context of sample metadata.
-While our ``core-metrics-phylogenetic`` command did already generate some Emperor plots, we want to use a special feature: ``--p-custom-axis`` which is very useful for exploring temporal data.
+While our ``core-metrics-phylogenetic`` command did already generate some Emperor plots, we want to use a special feature, ``--p-custom-axis``, which is very useful for exploring temporal data.
 The PCoA results that were used in ``core-metrics-phylogeny`` are also available, making it easy to generate new visualizations with Emperor.
 We will generate Emperor plots for unweighted UniFrac and Bray-Curtis so that the resulting plot will contain axes for principal coordinate 1, principal coordinate 2, and days since the experiment start.
 We will use that last axis to explore how these samples changed over time.

 .. command-block::